open-mmlab/mmdetection/README.md

 - segm: eval mask AP with the official code provided by COCO.
 - keypoints: eval keypoint AP with the official code provided by COCO.

-For example, to evaluate Mask R-CNN with 8 GPUs and save the result as results.pkl.
+For example, to evaluate Mask R-CNN with 8 GPUs and save the result as `results.pkl`.

 ```shell
 python tools/test.py configs/mask_rcnn_r50_fpn_1x.py <CHECKPOINT_FILE> --gpus 8 --out results.pkl --eval bbox segm
 ```

-Note: Multiple GPU testing cannot achieves linear acceleration.
+Note: Multiple GPU testing cannot achieve linear acceleration.

-We also provide the ability to visualize the results when testing.
-Add the argument `--show` as below.
+It is also convenient to visualize the results during testing by adding an argument `--show`.

 ```shell
 python tools/test.py <CONFIG_FILE> <CHECKPOINT_FILE> --show